fieldtrip/website/example/bids_pom.md

    cfg.task = 'rest';
  case 'task1'
    cfg.task = 'motor';
  end
  cfg.acq = 'smi'; % this is needed to distinguish the different recordings of the events

  data2bids(cfg);
 end
 ```

-## Alining the time of the different measurements
+## Aligning the time of the different measurements

 All measurements that were performed are represented in the `_scans.tsv` file.
 This is what `sub-POM1FM0031237_scans.tsv` contains for the functional data after the initial conversion to BIDS: